 Smith's Reef probably makes more sense as a snorkeling site.

 Turtle Cove Marina is located here, and there is a small threat to swimmers from vessels entering and leaving the marina.
-However this isn’t much of a concern due to the no-wake speed limit enforced, and the narrow entry lane into the marina.
+However, this isn’t much of a concern due to the no-wake speed limit, and the narrow entry lane into the marina.
+Nonetheless, you are advised to be cautious if nearby the channel.